-An overview of Network options when setting up a WAN with Zorus Network Security
+An overview of configuration options when setting up a Network with Zorus Network Security

-Simply insert a standard IPv4 or IPv6 address in the field.
-In the event that there is more than one IP address used for a Customer site, then you will either need to create a new Network (WAN) or do one of the other options below
+Simply insert a standard IPv4 address in the field.
+In the event that there is more than one IP address used for a Customer site, then you will either need to create a new Network or do one of the other options below.

 Option 2: IP with CIDR Notation

-CIDR stands for Classless Inter-Domain Routing that allow for notation to specify a range of IP Addresses.
+Classless Inter-Domain Routing (CIDR) allows for notation to specify a range of IP Addresses.
 They include two parts separated by a forward slash /:

 -